 Required course for nursing majors.
 Reinforces and illustrates concepts introduced in BI 315N.
-Students learn to work with and understand microbiological phenomena from experimental findings, ultimately applying such findings to broad biological principles.
+Students learn to work with and understand microorganisms and learn to recognize microbiological phenomena from experimental findings, ultimately applying such findings to broad biological principles.
 (4 hrs. lab) Corequisite: BI 315N.